Rating Guatemalan Nonprofits – a force for growth in the sector

 In order to combat concerns, level the playing field, and champion organizations making a concerted effort to improve, we decided to implement 2 routes to getting a Gold Seal of Excellence.

-We are also introducing specific awards for organizations that score high in specific evaluation areas of donor interest.
+What’s more, we also introduced Awards for organizations that score high in specific evaluation areas of donor interest.

 The Benefits of a Rating System

 So what changed Pionero Philanthropy’s mind to implement a rating system?
-Why is a scoring system beneficial to the Guatemalan nonprofit sector?
+Why is a scoring system beneficial to Guatemalan nonprofits?

 1. Data Driven Comparisons are Beneficial for Research

-Although we understand the value in subjective, narrative information, numerical data was lacking in our evaluation process.
-We also wanted to perform more analyses across datasets which is best performed by using numbers.
+Although we understand the value in subjective and narrative information we felt that numerical data was lacking in our evaluation process.
+In addition, we wanted to perform more analyses across datasets which is best performed by using numbers.

 We hope that the data collected and available on our website will be useful to many actors.
 These stakeholders include nonprofits, donors, academics and more.